reiddfarmer/clustertracker_va/example/README.md

 python3 -m http.server
 ```

 **Customizations to the Cluster Table Below the Map:** Cluster Tracker uses the highly-customizeable [SlickGrid](http://slickgrid.net/) JS library to display cluster information below the map.
-Customizations to the table can be achieved by modifying scripts/datagrid.js; you may wish to consult the SlickGrid documentation for details.
+Customizations to the table can be achieved by modifying www/scripts/datagrid.js; you may wish to consult the SlickGrid documentation for details.

 Our version for CDPH includes additional fields in the cluster table that are not automatically generated from matUtils introduce.
 To do likewise, you will need to modify the datagrid.js file to insert additional columns of data (the setCols function specifies column parameters) and modify how the data is read and assignd to the SlickGrid DataView object.

 **Customizing the Map--Basics:** We use [Leaflet.js](https://leafletjs.com/) for our mapping app, and largely built upon their [Interactive Choropleth Map example](https://leafletjs.com/examples/choropleth/).
-The scripts/main.js file is where you will find all the Leaflet map functions.
+The www/scripts/main.js file is where you will find all the Leaflet map functions.
 Some common basic modifications you may wish to make:
-* The map center and extent is set via the Leaflet [setView](https://github.com/pathogen-genomics/introduction-website/blob/756310ec0d81e575aa5348a9949d499bcdc733a4/src/js/main.js#L1) method in main.js.
+* The map center, initial zoom level, and extent is set via the Leaflet setView method.
+In the header of "index.html" are two global variables: "mapCenter" stores the latitude and longitude coordinates to center the map on, and "mapInitialZoom" sets the inital zoom level.
+To change the maximum extent, modify the latitude and longitude coordinates of the "southWest" and "northEast" variables in main.js; these two variables represent the southwest and northeast boundaries of the map, respectively.
-* The color scale is set using the [map_colors parameter](https://github.com/pathogen-genomics/introduction-website/blob/ec47a523eafcefa031e5d1f47cfff8ca87e8e590/src/js/main.js#L6) variable the [legend_log](https://github.com/pathogen-genomics/introduction-website/blob/ec47a523eafcefa031e5d1f47cfff8ca87e8e590/src/js/main.js#L385-L395) variable in main.js.
+* The color scale is set using the "map_colors" variable in main.js.
-* Color scale cut points can be modified in the [getColor* methods](https://github.com/pathogen-genomics/introduction-website/blob/ec47a523eafcefa031e5d1f47cfff8ca87e8e590/src/js/main.js#L28-L70) and in the [getBinVals and getLegendBins methods](https://github.com/pathogen-genomics/introduction-website/blob/ec47a523eafcefa031e5d1f47cfff8ca87e8e590/src/js/main.js#L328-L379) in main.js
+* Color scale cut points can be modified in the getColor* methods and in the getBinVals and getLegendBins methods in main.js.

-**Customizing the Map--Advanced:** Additional map customizations can be found in our customization for CDPH, located in the dist folder.
+**Customizing the Map--Advanced:** Additional map customizations can be found in our customization for CDPH, located in the "cdph" folder.
 Of interest, we developed a toggle that can switch between a county-based view of introducions and a larger state-based view of introductions.
 This can be achieved by using Leaflet's Layer method.

 **Additional Notes:** Modern browsers tend to cache files to make loading the website quicker.
 If your data files will be updated with regularity you may want to consider setting up your server so that it prevents cacheing.